-For details on the fjsnap command, see the README file included in the FJSVpclsnap package.
+For details on the pclsnap command, see the README file included in the FJSVpclsnap package.

-Execution timings for the fjsnap command
+Execution timings for the fjsnap or pclsnap command

-- For problems that occur during operation, for example, if an error message is output, execute the fjsnap command immediately after the problem occurs. - If the fjsnap command cannot be executed because the system hangs, collect a crash dump.
-Then start the system in single user mode, and execute the fjsnap command.
-For information on how to collect a crash dump, see Section "Crash Dump". - After an error occurs, if a node restarts automatically (the node could not be started in single-user mode) or if the node is mistakenly started in multi-user mode, execute the fjsnap command. - If investigation information cannot be collected because the fjsnap command results in an error or the fjsnap command does not return, then collect a system dump.
+- For problems that occur during operation, for example, if an error message is output, execute the fjsnap or pclsnap command immediately after the problem occurs. - If the fjsnap or pclsnap command cannot be executed because the system hangs, collect a crash dump.
+Then start the system in single user mode, and execute the fjsnap or pclsnap command.
+For information on how to collect a crash dump, see Section "Crash Dump". - After an error occurs, if a node restarts automatically (the node could not be started in single-user mode) or if the node is mistakenly started in multi-user mode, execute the fjsnap or pclsnap command. - If investigation information cannot be collected because the fjsnap or pclsnap command results in an error or the fjsnap or pclsnap command does not return, then collect a system dump.